 This is perhaps why even influencers themselves seem to adore the platform.
-Our State of Influencer Marketing 2021 Benchmark Report found that 68% of channel utilization goes to Instagram.
-Conversely, only 43% of utilization goes to Facebook, and just 36% use YouTube.
+Our The State of Influencer Marketing 2022: Benchmark Report found that Instagram was used by nearly 80% of the brands that engage in influencer marketing

 And in another survey, which was conducted by Bloglovin' on micro-influencers, Instagram seemed to be a favorite yet again.
 59% of respondents in the study said that the platform is the most effective among all social channels to engage their target audience.

 Getting Started with Instagram Influencer Marketing

 So, if Instagram is such an effective platform for working with influencers, it's a great idea to get started using the platform for your influencer marketing campaigns.
 And here are a few essentials that you should consider before executing your campaign: